qgis/QGIS-Documentation/source/docs/training_manual/forestry/basic_lidar.rst

 .. image:: /static/training_manual/forestry/las2dem_dialog.png
    :align: center

-The result DEM is added to your map with the generic name :kbd:`Output raster file`, rename the layer name to :kbd:`rautjarvi_dem`.
+The result DEM is added to your map with the generic name :kbd:`Output raster file`.

 .. note:: The :guilabel:`lasground` and :guilabel:`las2dem` tools require licensing.
 You can use the unlicensed tool as indicated in the license file, but you get the diagonals you can appreciate in the image results.